Cath's Logo, MW Total Housing Starts Graph

 Economists, policy makers, and consumers use time series we publish to make decisions.
 They try to identify important features of economic series such as direction, turning points, and consistency between other economic indicators.
 Sometimes seasonal movements can make these features difficult to see, so we publish economic series with the seasonal movements removed for those who prefer to view data without seasonal movements.

-There is some information lost when a series is seasonally adjusted, therefore it is also useful for many people to have both the original series and the seasonally adjusted series available for analysis.
+There is some information lost when a series is seasonally adjusted; therefore it is also useful for many people to have both the original series and the seasonally adjusted series available for analysis.

 For more information, please see the paper (in PDF) "Why Seasonal Adjustment" by James Ashley.

-Back to the Top Back to the Top
+Back to the Top

 5. How much data do I need to get a reasonable adjustment?

-X-12-ARIMA will work with four years of data.
+X-12-ARIMA and X-13ARIMA-SEATS will work with four years of data.
 To get good regARIMA models (see question 8 for more information on regARIMA models), it is better to have at least seven years of data.
 Studies have shown that TRAMO/SEATS works best with at least six years of data.

 Keep in mind that longer series aren't necessarily better.
 If the series has changed the way the data is measured or defined, it might be better to cut off the early part of the series to keep the series as homogeneous as possible.
-The best way to decide if your series needs to be shortened is to investigate the data collection methods and the economic factors associated with your series and choose a length that gives you the most homegeneous series possible.
+The best way to decide if your series needs to be shortened is to investigate the data collection methods and the economic factors associated with your series and choose a length that gives you the most homogeneous series possible.

-Back to the Top Back to the Top
+Back to the Top

 6. What are the components of a times series decomposition?